hithereiamaliff/mcp-nextcloud/README.md

    - Ensure the Nextcloud instance is accessible

 3. **Missing Tools**:
-   - Run the `hello` tool to verify all 29 tools are available
+   - Run the `hello` tool to verify all 30 tools are available
    - Check the server logs for any initialization errors

+4. **Search Timeout Issues**:
+   - Use `quickSearch: true` for root directory searches
+   - Specify a `basePath` like "/Documents" instead of searching root "/"
+   - Add `fileTypes` filters to narrow the search scope
+   - Reduce `maxDepth` parameter for faster results

 ## Development